aio-libs/yarl/README.rst

 * furl (https://pypi.python.org/pypi/furl)

-  The library has a rich functionality but ``furl`` object is mutable.
+  The library has rich functionality but the ``furl`` object is mutable.

-  I afraid to pass this object into foreign code: who knows if the code will modify my url in a terrible way while I just want to send URL with handy helpers for accessing URL properties.
+  I'm afraid to pass this object into foreign code: who knows if the code will modify my url in a terrible way while I just want to send URL with handy helpers for accessing URL properties.

-  ``furl`` has other non obvious tricky things but the main objection is mutability.
+  ``furl`` has other non-obvious tricky things but the main objection is mutability.

 * URLObject (https://pypi.python.org/pypi/URLObject)